Film / Snow Cake

 - Cloudcuckoolander: Linda, and Vivienne to a lesser extent.

 - Deadpan Snarker: Alex.
 Then again, consider who's playing him.

 - Description Porn: Linda's example for the word "Dazlious" while playing "Comic Book Word Scrabble".
-Doubles as a Crowning Moment of Awesome.
+Doubles as a Moment Of Awesome.

 - Does Not Know How To Say Thanks: The film is littered with instances where someone does something nice for Linda, and not only does she not say "thank you", but often she questions or criticizes the gesture because she doesn't understand social niceties — to her, they're useless and nonsensical.

 - Expy: Angela Pell wrote the screenplay with Alan Rickman in mind; in fact, Alex's name was originally "Alan".
 Rickman himself says that Alex is the character closest to his real personality: "Just someone doing the best he can".
 (Aside from the ex-con part, obviously.)

 - Grandpa, What Massive Hotness You Have: Everyone tells Alex that either he or his voice is sexy.
 It gets rather silly after a while.

 - Hey, It's That Guy!: Why, hello, Trinity!
 What are you doing in Wawa?